Forgot Your Password?

-Home » Blog & News » Calling In a Prescription, Process, Requirements, Laws, Answers
+Home » Prescription and Medication » Calling In a Prescription, Process, Requirements, Laws, Answers

 Filling a prescription sounds pretty straight forward.
 But, getting a prescription from the doctor’s office and making sure it gets to the pharmacy without damaging or losing it can often be a risky procedure.
 This can be troublesome for a patient’s health.
 Especially for patients suffering from social anxieties, memory-impaired challenges, or other limiting disabilities.

 In these and other situations, your prescription can be called in by your practitioner.
 So., here we’re going to talk you through the whole process of calling in a prescription.

 First, here’s the quick answer for you to take away, then we’ll get into some more detail on how it works, the requirements, and the laws around it.

 What Is Calling in a Prescription?
 Calling in a prescription is where your physician calls your pharmacy providing the details to fill your medications.
 Calling in prescriptions avoids the need for you to give a hand-written prescription to the pharmacy to get it filled.
 By law, calling in prescriptions is not valid for controlled substances.

 Even a torn prescription is very often rejected and can only be filled if the doctor replaces it with a new one.